Detecting-Simulated-Real-ECG-Signals/DataManagement/README.md

 # LocalDataManagementTool

 Package to manage local datasets.
-Developed for corpuls to process corpulsAED-missions.
+Developed for corpuls to manage ECG signals.

 ## Build package